PLEASE SHARE ELECTRONICALLY ♻ DO

 breeding of more pets—while thousands of unwanted ones are being euthanized—makes

 sense on more than an environmental level.
-Pet population control can help just
+I absolutely love dogs, but I don’t

 as human population control does, albeit to a lesser extent since pets aren’t